 - A loading or shipping team

-- A manufacturer truck parts
+- The manufacturer of the truck or certain truck parts

 Proving Truck Accident Negligence

-- Your medical bills and treatments
+- Medical bills and treatments

 - Estimated future costs of medical care